ecn310/course-project-migration/Research Project.md

 > > > - (2) a more favorable business climate in the South, with regard to "the division of power between union and management in the collective bargaining process."
 > > > - (3) unionization: "Movement to the South is, therefore, seen as a flight from high-union states."
 > > - "Have these three factors been important in determining the direction and magnitude of inter-state migration of industry? and Are there systematic reasons for differences between industries in the degree to which these factors affect migration decisions?"
-> > - This paper explores the economic theory behind how the state corporate income tax, business climates, and unionization can become economic incentives or disincentives for migration.
+> > - This paper explores how the state corporate income tax, business climates, and unionization can become economic incentives or disincentives for migration.

 * Smith, J. P., & Welch, F. R. (1989).
 Black Economic Progress After Myrdal. *Journal of Economic Literature, 27*(2), 519–564. http://www.jstor.org/stable/2726688
 > - How we found it: I used the reference list from the Hunt, L. L., Hunt, M. O., & Falk, W. W. (2008) article to try to find relevant articles/sources that talked about similar information.
 I found the Smith, J. P., & Welch, F. R. (1989) article directly in the reference list.